Buying a Second Property With Consent To Let On The First

 If you have a standard residential mortgage, then yes.
 If it’s a buy-to-let mortgage, then no.

-The downside is that you will need to prove to the mortgage provider that you can afford two mortgage payments.
+The downside is that you must prove to the mortgage provider that you can afford two mortgage payments.
 With a buy-to-let, the income generated by the rent is taken into account.

 Would you need to remortgage your first property?

 Yes.
-This could be done through your existing mortgage provider, or a new lender, depending on who offers the best deal.
+Depending on who offers the best deal, this could be done through your existing mortgage provider or a new lender.
 The new mortgage would have to be a buy-to-let mortgage.

-If you intend to rent out the first property indefinitely, then an option might be an interest only mortgage.
-This will reduce repayments, but leave you having to pay the principle at the end of the mortgage term.
+If you intend to rent the first property indefinitely, an interest-only mortgage might be an option.
+This will reduce repayments, but you will have to pay the principal at the end of the mortgage term.

 We're so confident in our service, we guarantee it.